aFightClub/Rails-Framework/README.md

 # SnailTrain.com
-> a Ruby on Rails 8 Framework generator with AI super powers.
+> a Ruby on Rails 8 Framework Generator with AI super powers.

-Scaffold out your next SaaS application quickly.
-Use the CLI to generate a Ruby on Rails app with our framework that includes base UI screens, features and you can add your OpenAI API key to enable the AI super powers.
+Use the CLI to generate a Ruby on Rails app with our framework that includes base UI screens, MVP invite code and you can add your OpenAI API key to enable the AI super powers.

 ## What are the super powers?

-When you are running the CLI you can use plain text to generate new scaffoldings.
-For example, you can say "I want a new model called 'User' with a 'name' and 'email' field" and it will generate the model and migrations for you and edit the appropriate files for extra fast startup.
+When you connect with OpenAI API key you can use model `gpt-4o-2024-08-06` to generate the starting scaffolding for your app and it will run the migrations for you.

+## What makes us different?

+We start all apps without anything fancy (like Stripe, etc) and we have a built-in `Invite Code` which you can set in the generator.
+This allows you to build your MVP, invite your audience with invite code to start validating your app idea!

 ## Requirements

 Make sure you have PostgreSQL and Ruby installed on your machine.

 ## Usage

-### Install with CLI:
+### Install with Command Line Interface (CLI)
 > (download the files and open terminal and cd into directory)
 ```cli
  ./generate.rb